Vue 3.5+: How to Destructure Props in 2024 (Composition API)

 Explanation of App.vue

-3. The value of count is displayed in the template and updates automatically (line 10).
+is displayed in the template and updates automatically (line 10). - The reactive state

 <script setup lang="ts">